klaasnicolaas/action-inactivity-lock/README.md

 ## Outputs

-The following outputs parameters can retrieved from the action.
+The following output parameters can be retrieved from the action.

 Both outputs are a list of objects with the following structure: